nodejs/security-wg/README.md

 ### License of the database

-The vulnerability is provided under the MIT license.
+The database of vulnerabilities is provided under the MIT license.

 ## Current Project Team Members